-At Notre Dame, Justin plans to explore his passion for service through technology by majoring in Computer Science with a concentration in Cloud Computing and an informal emphasis on big data analytics.
-Influenced by his experience with the United States Senate Youth Program, Justin also plans to minor in the Hesburgh Program in Public Service.
+At Notre Dame, Justin plans to explore his passion for service through technology by majoring in Computer Science with an interest in big data analytics and network data.
+Influenced by his experience with the United States Senate Youth Program, Justin is also participating in the Hesburgh Program in Public Service minor curriculum.

-As a member of the Notre Dame Community, Justin serves on the Student Advisory Board for Undergraduate Enrollment and Sophomore Class Council.
-He also served on the Freshmen Class Council and volunteered with the Aidan Project.
-In addition to interning with the Department of Defense, Justin will spend his Social Justice summer volunteering in Baltimore STEM education programs.
-He spent his Wilderness Leadership Experience backpacking and canoeing in the White Mountains in Maine and New Hampshire.
+During his Global Inquiry summer Justin researched and worked within transnational security organizations, involved in the planning, research, and implementation of new technologies and strategic partnerships.
+In addition to interning with the Department of Defense, Justin spent his Social Justice summer volunteering in Baltimore STEM education programs.
+He spent his Wilderness Leadership Experience backpacking and canoeing in the White Mountains in Maine.

-In addition to being a Hesburgh-Yusko Scholar, Justin is also a Lilly Endowment Scholar and a Coca-Cola Scholar.
+Alongside the Hesburgh-Yusko Scholars Program, Justin is also a Lilly Endowment Scholar and a Coca-Cola Scholar.
 He was the 2015 National Winner of the Daughters of the American Revolution Good Citizenship Award.

 - Areas of Study: Anthropology; Pre-Health; Poverty Studies